spectrocloud-labs/bulk-property-sorter/README.md

 ## Requirements

 - VS Code, Cursor, or any other editor that supports VS Code extensions
-- Files must be in a supported language (TypeScript, JavaScript, CSS, SCSS, SASS, LESS, Go)
+- Files must be in a supported language (TypeScript, JavaScript, CSS, SCSS, SASS, LESS, JSON, YAML, Go)

 ## Detailed Architecture Overview